TrainWeb.org Facebook Page

 HG&B #156 date and place unsure

 HG&B #156 has again been borrowed by the HSR for streetcar service, location unknown, but likely on Wentworth street.
-No date, but the advertisement on the front tells us it's August, and from the date this is either 1913, 1919, 1924 or 1930.
+No date, but the advertisement for the Sells-Floto Circus on the front tells us it's shortly before August 25 1913.

 HG&B #168 at Sanford Yard in 1925.